 “Mickeia Hunter's father, Mickey Pittman, just retired from the shipyard, so the family sees it as fate that the shipyard is partnering on this project,” said Janet V. Green, CEO of Habitat for Humanity Peninsula and Greater Williamsburg.
 “The Hunters are a particularly close-knit family that have overcome so much adversity, and still have the drive and dedication to move forward and improve their circumstances.
 In their new home, the Hunters hope to continue their strong bond as a family and create new memories for decades to come.”

 Habitat for Humanity Peninsula and Greater Williamsburg is a non-profit organization serving the cities of Hampton, Newport News, Poquoson and Williamsburg and the counties of Charles City, James City, New Kent and York.
 For more information, visit www.HabitatPGW.org.

 Huntington Ingalls Industries is America’s largest military shipbuilding company and a provider of professional services to partners in government and industry.
 For more than a century, HII’s Newport News and Ingalls shipbuilding divisions in Virginia and Mississippi have built more ships in more ship classes than any other U.S. naval shipbuilder.
-HII’s Technical Solutions division provides a wide range of professional services through its Fleet Support, Mission Driven Innovative Solutions, Nuclear & Environmental, and Oil & Gas groups.
-Headquartered in Newport News, Virginia, HII employs more than 40,000 people operating both domestically and internationally.
+HII’s Technical Solutions division supports national security missions around the globe with unmanned systems, defense and federal solutions, and nuclear and environmental services.
+Headquartered in Newport News, Virginia, HII employs more than 42,000 people operating both domestically and internationally.
 For more information, visit: